codedragon/Puppy_career_talk/slides.md

 * learn nuts and bolts of job hunting in 21st century
 * support

+Note:
-# Fortunately, there can be significant overlap
+there can be significant overlap

-## Support with others looking for work
-* create or join an informal group or meetup group of people looking for work
-    * acquaintances/friends/pyladies
-    * exchange resumes, cover letters, practice interviews
-* More personal or professional help:<!-- .element: class="fragment" data-fragment-index="1" -->
-    * WA State Career Centers
-    * Matt Youngquist and Career Horizons